Christian monasticism: History

-The introduction of monasticism into the West may be dated from about A.D.
-340 when St. Athanasius visited Rome accompanied by the two Egyptian monks Ammon and Isidore, disciples of St. Anthony.
+The introduction of monasticism into the West may be dated from about AD 340 when St. Athanasius visited Rome accompanied by the two Egyptian monks Ammon and Isidore, disciples of St. Anthony.
 The publication of the "Vita Antonii" some years later and its translation into Latin spread the knowledge of Egyptian monachism widely and many were found in Italy to imitate the example thus set forth.
 The first Italian monks aimed at reproducing exactly what was done in Egypt and not a few—such as Saint Jerome, Rufinus, Paula, Eustochium and the two Melanias (Elder and Younger)—actually went to live in Egypt or Palestine as being better suited to monastic life than Italy.

 The earliest phases of monasticism in Western Europe involved figures like Martin of Tours, who after serving in the Roman legions converted to Christianity and established a hermitage near Milan, then moved on to Poitiers where a community gathered around his hermitage.
 He was called to become Bishop of Tours in 372, where he established a monastery at Marmoutier on the opposite bank of the Loire, a few miles upstream from the city.
 His cell was a hut of wood, and round it his disciples, who soon numbered eighty, dwelt in caves and huts.
 His monastery was laid out as a colony of hermits rather than as a single integrated community.
 The type of life was simply the Antonian monachism of Egypt.

-Honoratus of Marseilles was a wealthy Gallo-Roman aristocrat, who after a pilgrimage to Egypt, founded the Monastery of Lérins in 410, on an island lying off the modern city of Cannes.
+Honoratus of Marseille was a wealthy Gallo-Roman aristocrat, who after a pilgrimage to Egypt, founded the Monastery of Lérins in 410, on an island lying off the modern city of Cannes.
 The monastery combined a community with isolated hermitages where older, spiritually-proven monks could live in isolation.
 Lérins became, in time, a center of monastic culture and learning, and many later monks and bishops would pass through Lérins in the early stages of their career.
 Honoratus was called to be Bishop of Arles.

 John Cassian began his monastic career at a monastery in Palestine and Egypt around 385 to study monastic practice there.
 In Egypt, he had been attracted to the isolated life of hermits, which he considered the highest form of monasticism, yet the monasteries he founded were all organized monastic communities.
-About 415 he established two monasteries near Marseilles, one for men, one for women.
+About 415 he established two monasteries near Marseille, one for men, one for women.
 In time these attracted a total of 5,000 monks and nuns.
 Most significant for the future development of monasticism were Cassian's Institutes, which provided a guide for monastic life and his Conferences, a collection of spiritual reflections.